AdobeDocs/commerce-admin.en/help/content-design/aem-assets-configure-commerce.md

 >
 > For detailed information on how to use VCL snippets to block incoming requests, see [Custom VCL for blocking requests](https://experienceleague.adobe.com/en/docs/commerce-cloud-service/user-guide/cdn/custom-vcl-snippets/fastly-vcl-blockin).

-If you use a custom VCL snippet to block unknown incoming requests, The AEM Assets Integration for Commerce requires that you modify the `X-Ims-Org-Id` header so it passes the VCL validation.
+If you use a custom VCL snippet to block unknown incoming requests, you might need to include the HTTP header `X-Ims-Org-Idheader` to allow incoming connections from the AEM Assets Integration for Commerce service.

 The following custom VCL snippet code (JSON format) shows an example with a `X-Ims-Org-Id` request header.